Goodman Furnace EE5: 5 Consecutive Ignition Lockouts

 How many times can I reset EE5 before I damage the furnace?

-Is EE5 worse than EE3?
+Is EE5 worse than EE3 on a Goodman furnace?

 Related Goodman Furnace Error Codes